mmaulwurff/weapons-menu/README.txt

    - autodetection will detect all the weapons that are in a mod (within limits), even if they are unobtainable in a game.
 So it is recommended to use an option to hide not acquired weapons.
+   - autodetection may have problems with mods that feature weapon upgrades.

 Note for weapon mod developers:

 1. If you want Weapon Menu to support your mod out of the box, just ask me.

    It will help greatly if your mod uses unique player class/actor name.
-Please do not use one of reserved class names (DoomPlayer, PerkDPlayer, EriPlayer, AltPlayer, HellPlayer, BD_DoomPlayer, FDPlutPlayer, FDTNTPlayer, FDDoom2Player, FDAliensPlayer, FDJPCPPlayer, FDBTSXPlayer, FasPlayer, HXRTCPlayer, FKPlayer, ComplexDoomPlayer, SaturnPlayer, DoomMarine, HereticPlayer, ChexPlayer, StrifePlayer, ArgPlayer, 64DoomPlayer, DoomPlayerFixed, Xplayer, ParkourPlayer, Autodetected, Purist, BDoomer, Doomer2, TacticalDoomer, CollabWeaponGuy).

    Also it would help if you supply a list of weapons class/actor names, in order that they should appear in the menu, with